DuyNguyen1879/docker-lab-tutorial/content/images.md

 1. Avoid installing unnecessary packages
 2. Run only one process per container
 3. Minimize the number of layers

-## Building C Applications
-In this example, we're going to create a simple docker image running a C application.
-This is only for demo purpouse.
-Move to the app directory and create your C program

-    mkdir mycapp
-    cd mycapp
-    vi hello.c
-    int main() {
-      printf("Hello Docker\n");
-    }

-Create a Dockerfile like the following

-    # A simple C application
-    # Pull a GCC image from the Docker Hub registry
-    FROM gcc:latest
-    MAINTAINER Tom Cat tom.cat@warnerbros.com
-    LABEL Version 1.0
-    USER root
-    COPY ./hello.c /usr/src/hello.c
-    WORKDIR /usr/src
-    # Compile the C application
-    RUN gcc -w hello.c -o hello
-    # Start the C application at runtime
-    CMD ["./hello"]

-Build your image

-    docker build -t capp:1.0 .
-    docker images
-    REPOSITORY      TAG                 IMAGE ID            CREATED              SIZE
-    capp            1.0                 70ab671e4cb1        14 seconds ago       1.49 GB

-Run the application

-    docker run -it capp:1.0
-    Hello Docker

-Please, note the size of 1.49 GB for the above image.
-This is because we compiled un image including the complete GCC envinronment.
-Absolutely, this is not the best way to build C based applications.

 ## Building Java Applications
 In this section, we're going to build a simple Hello World Java application.